SABS-R3-Epidemiology/abm-project-2023/README.md

 # Agent Based Model Mini-Project 2023

 This project consists of an SIR model for N indidivuals in a closed room.
-The simulation will begin with I_0 individuals with Infected Status and updates discretely each time step.
+The simulation begins with I_0 individuals with Infected Status and updates discretely each time step.

 ## Installation